rackerlabs/docs-cloud-identity/GITHUBING.md

     git commit -m "The reason for my update" git push
     ```

-12. When the tech review is complete, notify your editor that the PR is ready for an
-    editorial review.

 13. Repeat step 12 as needed.

 14. Resolve conflicts, if necessary.